tsyne/tsyne/docs/ARCHITECTURE.md

   Native desktop apps benefit from scripting-style development:
   1. Rapid iteration: Change code → run → see results (no bundling wait)
-  2. Deployment simplicity: Ship .ts files + ts-node + bridge binary
+  2. Deployment simplicity: Ship .ts files + tsx + bridge binary
   3. Debugging: Source maps aren't needed - you're debugging the actual TS code
   4. Clarity: What you write is what executes (no transpilation mystery)

   It's like Electron + Node, but with:
   - Go/Fyne for native UI (not Chromium)
   - TypeScript as the direct runtime (not compiled JS)
-  - ts-node as the interpreter (not V8 executing bundled JS)
+  - tsx as the interpreter (not V8 executing bundled JS)

   This makes Tsyne feel more like PyQt/wxPython (scripting language + native UI) than Electron (web tech + Chromium).